exponential-tortoise/customer_churn/README.md

 Content

 This data set contains customer level information for a telecom company.
 Various attributes related to the services used are recorded for each customer.

+**Features that have been taken to consideration to make the prediction** -AccountWeeks
+-ContractRenewal
+-DataPlan
+-DataUsage
+-CustServCalls
+-DayMins
+-DayCalls
+-MonthlyCharge
+-OverageFee
+-RoamMins

 Confusion Matrix :